System Overview

 manage.sh Unified stack manager (start/stop/status/logs/scale)

-worker.py Worker entry point (registers all operations)
+worker.py Worker entry point (registers every operation in the catalog)

 init_db.py Schema initialisation